Vitamin A is an essential nutrient for our health.

 There are many important reasons why we need to consume sufficient vitamin A.

-Firstly, vitamin A is necessary for proper utilization of protein and the production of growth hormones, including testosterone (8).
+Firstly, vitamin A is necessary for the proper utilization of protein and the production of growth hormones, including testosterone (8).

-Another critical benefit of vitamin A is that it helps protect and maintain optimal bone health.
+Another critical benefit of vitamin A is that it helps to protect and maintain optimal bone health.
 On this note, several studies show that even a moderate vitamin A deficiency impairs growth (9).